sbracegirdle/library-demo/README.md

 # Library demo app

-This is a three-tier web application for educational usages.
+This is a three-tier web application to be used for general educational purposes.

 It has three sub-components: